 5) Call Pop

 Call Pop, also known as a screen pop, is a handy feature for customer service operations.
-The service experience is significantly improved when agents have comprehensive customer information during calls.
+The service experience significantly improves when agents have comprehensive customer information during calls.

 Benefits of Call Pop: